cathylaughlin/RPiVideoSync/README.md

 **Raspberry Pi 3 only: also in raspi-config but NOT optional: advanced settings->memory split, set your GPU memory to at least 128! otherwise omxplayer will be sad. the Pi 4 auto-allocates video memory, so there's no need to change this setting on a Pi 4.**

-to run the sync (ensure both video files are exactly the same):
+to run the sync (ensure both video files are the same duration):

 make sure you have run 'chmod 755 ./RPiVideoSync.py' from the same directory. then run: